tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * We are going to use MetaMask to run our dApps and make transfers to our blockchains.

-Slack out the MetaMask web address to students (https://metamask.io/), open the URL in your browser, and ask students to follow you along the installation process.
+Slack out the MetaMask web address to students (https://metamask.io/), open the URL in your browser, and ask students to follow along with the installation process.

 ![MetaMask installation - 1](Images/metamask-1.png)

 Explain to students that since MetaMask is a web browser extension, it will run seamlessly in any operating system.

-* When you navigate to the MetaMask's URL, your browser will be automatically detected, if not, choose the correct version.
+* When you navigate to the MetaMask's URL, your browser will be automatically detected.
+If not, choose the correct version.

-* The Google Chrome extension is going to be used in this demo.
+* The Google Chrome extension will be used in this demo.

-Click on the `Get Chrome Extension` link, a new window is going to be opened where you will be able to install the MetaMask extension from the Chrome Web Store.
+Click on the `Get Chrome Extension` link.
+A new window will open where you will install the MetaMask extension from the Chrome Web Store.

 ![MetaMask installation - 2](Images/metamask-2.png)

-Click on the `Add to Chrome` button to start the installation process.
+Click the `Add to Chrome` button to start the installation process.

 Next, a pop-up window will be opened where you have to click on the `Add Extension` button to continue.

 ![MetaMask installation - 3](Images/metamask-3.png)

-When the `Welcome to MetaMask` website opens, explain to students that they should see a small `fox icon` in the toolbar if MetaMask was successfully installed in their web browsers.
+When the `Welcome to MetaMask` website opens, tell students that they should see a small `fox icon` in the toolbar if MetaMask was successfully installed in their web browsers.

 ![MetaMask installation - 4](Images/metamask-4.png)

 To start configuring your MetaMask account, click on the `Get Started` button.

-Explain to students that we will import the wallet that runs in our local blockchain.
+Tell students that we will import the wallet that runs in our local blockchain.

 Click on the `Import Wallet` button to continue.